sockeqwe/website-old/_posts/2017-06-25-arch-components-purist.md

 Additionally, if we introduce something like a SingeLiveEvent because of showing something only once (i.e SnackBar) wouldn't we then leak an implementation detail from the View Layer down to underlying layers like ViewModel or business logic?
 What if one day we would like to change the way such a message is displayed from SnackBar to TextView, which layers would we have to change?
-Only the View Layer?
+Only the View (UI) layer?
 Btw.
 I have commented on that issue too and suggested an [alternative solution](https://github.com/googlesamples/android-architecture-components/issues/63#issuecomment-310422475)

 I'm not a purist but it leaves a stale after-taste ...